Skip to main content

 • define roles and responsibilities for delivering and coordinating clinical care services

-• work with older people, their supporters, family, carers* and workers* to design care and services
+• work with older people, their supporters, family, carers and workers to design aged care services

 • keep records, analyse and report on internal and external clinical safety and quality data.
 This should include feedback from older people and others involved in their care